 Warning!
 The results table is automatically generated.
 Please double-check prices before signing up – email us with any problems, suggestions or missing tariffs.

-Apple unveiled its latest iPhones - the iPhone 5S and the iPhone 5C - last year, and both are available to buy in-store.
-Outright, prices start from £549 for the iPhone 5S, and £429 for the iPhone 5C.
+Apple unveiled its latest iPhones - the iPhone 6 and the iPhone 6 Plus - on 9 September, and both will be available to buy in-store from Friday 19 September.
+Outright, prices start from £539 for the iPhone 6, and £619 for the iPhone 6 Plus.

 But which phone is best?
 And how do you choose the right contract?
 Our iPhone need-to-knows should help you decide, as well as giving you some tips on selling your old phone and getting the most out of your current tariff.